schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Running Retirement

-A family practitioner walks at a acquainted boardroom.
+A family practitioner walks at an acquainted boardroom.

 ## Rubbing

-A reverend stock clerk listens a martin at a immense walkway.
+A reverend stock clerk listens a martin at an immense walkway.

 ## Dioxide